-Recently promoted to your first leadership position?
+Have you recently been promoted to your first leadership position?

 Most first-time leaders are promoted based on their outstanding performance as a subordinate employee.
-Because of this, stepping into a new leadership role can present new challenges that you’ve never had to deal with in the past.
+Because of this, stepping into a new leadership role can present challenges that you’ve never had to deal with in the past.
 Co-workers who were once peers are now reporting to you.
 You now have to sit in on higher-level leadership meetings with managers and executives you may have only met once or twice previously.
 Plus, you’re now a mentor and a coach whose responsibility has shifted from ‘self’ to ‘team.’
 Everything seems new and the responsibilities seem endless.

 Fortunately, Soundview has summarized a long list of business books that deal with this exact scenario.
 Listed below are our top selections for new managers.
 These are the books that provide a well-rounded foundation for building a successful career and continuously progressing as a leader.

-Welcome to Management:
+Welcome to Management

 How to Grow from Top Performer to Excellent Leader